redtexts/texts/rutgers_1916_the_left_wing.md

 title: The Left Wing
 author: Rutgers, S.J.
 date: 1916
 description: The following is a collection of six articles the Dutch communist and comrade of Gorter and Pannekoek wrote for International Socialist Review, the journal of the revolutionary wing of the Socialist Party of America.
-The first part, "The Battle Cry of a New International," is not by title an installment of the "The Left Wing" series, but was regarded as such by the editors
+The first part, "The Battle Cry of a New International," is not by title an installment of the "The Left Wing" series, but was regarded as such by the editors.
 ...

 ## The Battle Cry of a New International (May 1916)